 Prepare a Safe Room or Area

-A safe and comfortable room or designated section in your home will help your cat become well adjusted to the new scents and sounds of their new environment.
-Oftentimes, new cats get nervous, so it’s beneficial to provide places to hide.
+A safe and comfortable room or designated section in your home will help your cat become well-adjusted to the new scents and sounds of their new environment.
+New cats often get nervous, so providing hiding places is beneficial.
 Draped sheets or boxes make great hiding spots.
+You can easily create DIY cat hideouts with items found around the house, like a t-shirt tent or teepee.
 If you adopt a shy cat, it’s recommended to temporarily remove large furniture from the room.
-This will allow you to easily interact with your cat who may be hiding.
+This will allow you to easily interact with your cat, who may be hiding.
 It’s also recommended to place one of your clothing items in their room so that they can become familiar with your scent in their safe place.

 Food, Water, Litter, & Toys

 Place food and water on one side of the room and their litter box on the other.
 Place toys around the room for your cat to play with when you are not around.
 Some cats may not eat much in the first 24-48 hours due to nerves.
 Remember that this is typical of cats that are nervous and shy.
 After 48 hours, try feeding your cat delicious treats such as canned tuna.
 If they are still not eating at this point, consult your vet.

 Spend Time With Your Cat